HEAL/platform-documentation/docs/study-registration/registering-your-study.md

 - The HEAL Data Platform will pull entries from the CEDAR templates into the Platform to enhance search capabilities and provide increasingly robust study details.
+- Detailed guidance for completing the the CEDAR metadata for can be found [here](https://heal.github.io/cedar-form-docs/).